Clarifai/old-docs/api-guide/api-overview/README.md

 Since the gRPC clients are auto-generated, they will always have the latest available Clarifai API feature-set.

-It's possible to make these clients use the standard HTTP+JSON channel, while enjoying a better auto-completion support in most IDEs (compared to building and parsing JSON directly), and easily being able to switch to using a gRPC channel when/if desired.
+It's possible to make these clients using the standard HTTP+JSON channel, while enjoying a better auto-completion support in most IDEs (compared to building and parsing JSON directly), and easily being able to switch to using a gRPC channel when/if desired.